awsmin/Embed-Any-Documents/readme.txt

 * Other minor bug fixes and style improvements.

 = V 2.4.1 - 2018-12-10 =
-* Fixed: Blank screen in visual mode of the classic editor plugin
+* Fixed: Blank screen in visual mode of the classic editor plugin.

-= V 2.4 - 2018-12-06 =
-* Added: Gutenberg Support.
-New Document Block is added.
-* Fixed: Disabled Microsoft viewer support for unsupported extensions
-* Fixed: Localization issues

 [See changelog of previous versions](https://raw.githubusercontent.com/awsmin/Embed-Any-Documents/master/CHANGELOG.md)

 == Upgrade Notice ==

-= 2.6.1 =
+= 2.7.0 =
-Fixes fatal error during updation.
+New Features And Fixes.